Once you see these amazing looking fish you’ll ask the shopkeeper – How are Glofish made?

-GloFish® were offered to the general public when demand for them increased.
-Once people knew how and why they have been bred aquarists started to buy them.
-They also realizes how much money for research could be raised from selling them to the general public.
+GloFish® were offered to the general public when the demand for them increased.
+Once people knew how and why they have been bred. aquarists started to buy them.
+They also realized how much money for research could be raised from selling them to the general public.

 Many shops and leading aquariums now stock these fish.
 They are also available to order online from stores like LiveAquaria.

-Remember some of the proceeds from each sale goes into water pollution research, helping to provide cleaner water for people to drink all around the world.
+Remember some of the proceeds from each sale go into water pollution research, helping to provide cleaner water for people to drink all around the world.

 GloFish® is a registered company and only their stock are genuine GloFish®